biopython/biopython.github.io/wiki/TreeIO.md

 ### NewickIO

 Wrappers around Bio.Nexus.Trees to support the Newick (a.k.a.
-NHX, New Hampshire Extended) format through the TreeIO API.
+New Hampshire) format through the TreeIO API.

 ### NexusIO